fsrs

 Attributes: card_id: The id of the card.
 Defaults to the epoch milliseconds of when the card was created. state: The card's current learning state. step: The card's current learning or relearning step or None if the card is in the Review state. stability: Core mathematical parameter used for future scheduling. difficulty: Core mathematical parameter used for future scheduling. due: The date and time when the card is due next. last_review: The date and time of the card's last review.

-Returns a JSON-serializable dictionary representation of the Card object.
+Returns a dictionary representation of the Card object.

 Creates a Card object from an existing dictionary.